VidyaGadave/sql-challenge/README.md

 2. EmployeeSQL - Contains ERD Diagram, Create table schema sql and sql queries
 3. Output - Contains output of 8 queries and its results

-Note : After creating tables, the data was imported using import prompt.
+Note : After creating tables, the data was imported using import prompt on pgAdmin.